The Herbal–Mitochondria Connection: How Plant Compounds Influence Cellular Energy in Chronic Illness

 7. Conclusion

 The relationship between herbs and mitochondrial biology is one of the most promising areas in integrative medicine.
-While herbs do not cure chronic illness, research shows they can support mitochondrial function by enhancing ATP production, reducing inflammation, improving biogenesis, and protecting against oxidative damage.
+While herbs do not support chronic illness, research shows they can support mitochondrial function by enhancing ATP production, reducing inflammation, improving biogenesis, and protecting against oxidative damage.

 For individuals with chronic fatigue, long COVID, metabolic disorders, or chronic inflammation, mitochondrial-supportive herbs offer evidence-based adjunctive strategies that bridge traditional botanical wisdom and modern molecular science.